• Skip to main content

 • Adding ⅓ cup of dark chocolate chips is a tasty way to make this bread into more of a dessert.

-• Top with some vegan whipped cream for the ultimate treat.
+• Top with some vegan whipped cream and a drizzle of melted chocolate.

 Doesn't this bread need flax eggs?